uiua-lang/uiua/site/text/tutorial/Types.md

 &p $ "How are you?" she asked.
 ```

-Raw strings that followed each other form multi-line strings.
+Raw strings that follow each other form multi-line strings.

 ```uiua
 $ Hello